jlink/property-based-testing-in-kotlin/docs/README.md

 #### Filtering

 Filtering is about including values that fulfill a predicate.
-For generating only even numbers between 2 and 100000:
+Use the following snippet for generating only even numbers between 2 and 100000:

 ```kotlin
 Int.any(2..100000).filter {it % 2 == 0}